-GB1 or Gall Bladder 1 is a vital facial acupressure point which is located in the orbit of the eye, at the side of the face.
+GB1 or Gall Bladder 1 is a vital facial acupressure point that is located in the orbit of the eye at the side of the face.
 This point is also named the Pupil Bone Hole, and it is the most important acupressure point for all types of eye problems.
 It can be stimulated by pressing the points on both sides of the face using the middle and ring fingertips.
 Apply steady pressure for 1 minute and then gradually lighten it.
 Stimulation of this point can be combined with jaw muscle exercises to cure facial paralysis and Bell’s palsy.
-It is also used to treat headache and inflammation.
+It is also used to treat headaches and inflammation.

 - Take deep and slow breaths and keep your eyes closed while you try to relax.

 - Grasp the ears in both hands and rotate them gently but firmly.

 - Contract all the muscles of the face by scrunching up your mouth, your eyes, and your forehead.